orcoastalmgmt/cmecs/README.md

 In Oregon there are multiple groups applying CMECS in their work.
 As yet there only a few cross-project coordination efforts, but over time this may improve.
 It has been suggested that eventually CMECS may become a recognized Oregon Framework data element.

+As we become aware of active projects we will list them here for maximum visibility.
+To have an Oregon CMECS project listed please email the information to tanya.haddad@state.or.us.

-CMECS projects in Oregon:
+##CMECS projects in Oregon:

-###Oregon Coastal Management Program – Estuary CMECS Phase I
+####Oregon Coastal Management Program – Estuary CMECS Phase I
 This project was active from 2013-2015, products include:
 - CMECS Concept Map
 - Core GIS Methods Document
 - GIS layers

-###Oregon Coastal Management Program – Estuary CMECS Phase II
+####Oregon Coastal Management Program – Estuary CMECS Phase II
 This project will take place 2015-2017.
 Contact andy.lanier@state.or.us for more information

-###Pacific States Marine Fisheries Commission
+####Pacific States Marine Fisheries Commission
 This project is ongoing.
 Contact BHolycross@psmfc.org for more information

-###Active Tectonics and Seafloor Mapping Lab – Oregon State University
+####Active Tectonics and Seafloor Mapping Lab – Oregon State University
 This project is ongoing.
 Contact gold@coas.oregonstate.edu for more information

-As we become aware of active projects we will list them here for maximum visibility.
-To have an Oregon CMECS project listed please email the information to tanya.haddad@state.or.us.

 ##Help build CMECS!